Transfer Student Center

 This information is designed to help new applicants with their questions.
 If you have already been admitted or have accepted an offer of admission to TU, you may find more helpful information at our Admitted Students and Enrolled Students pages.

-Applications for both fall and spring open in August of the prior fall term.
+Fall applications for the following year will open late in the fall term.
+Applications for the spring open in August of the prior fall term.
 You can apply any time before the deadline.
-There are two deadlines for fall applications: the priority deadline of December 1 for scholarship consideration (Maryland community colleges only) and Honors College applicants, and the regular deadline of June 1.
+There are two deadlines for fall applications: the priority deadline of March 1 for scholarship consideration and Honors College applicants, and the regular deadline of June 1.
 The deadline for spring applications is November 15.

 Our application may remain open on a space-available basis after the deadline has passed.
 Priority consideration is given to students who apply before the deadline.